esraa-saleh/esraa-saleh/README.md

 - ⚡ Fun fact: ...
 -->

-(Note that this profile is under construction, so a lot of what's in here is older work.
-I should be releasing my more recent work soon, stay tuned :) )
+(Note that this profile is under construction, so a lot of what's in here that is public is fairly old work that skews towrads hackathons.
+I should be releasing my more recent research-related work soon, stay tuned :) )